kimjammer/Scouting/README.md

    (usually something like DESKTOP-S7X97ML), and you can use the name with .local on the end like this `http://DESKTOP-S7X97ML.local`
 4. On the scouters, go to the ip address or .local address in the URL bar.
 Make sure to add http://, or the computer will be confused
    1. If you are having issues (especially on chromebooks), this may be because the chromebooks didn't get an ip address automatically assigned to them.
 You can run a DHCP server on the server/admin computer to resolve this.
+If you do this, set the server to have a static IP within the IP pool you set for the DHCP server.
 5. Confirm that all the radio symbols have turned green, and you are good to scout!

 **Below information is not needed to use the software, but it should greatly help in understanding and adapting the software for new games or teams.**